Enlargement of NATO: Bosnia and Herzegovina

 The 1995 NATO bombing of Bosnia and Herzegovina targeted the Bosnian Serb Army and together with international pressure led to the resolution of the Bosnian War and the signing of the Dayton Agreement in 1995.
 Since then, NATO has led the Implementation Force and Stabilization Force, and other peacekeeping efforts in the country.
 Bosnia and Herzegovina joined the Partnership for Peace in 2006, and signed an agreement on security cooperation in March 2007.
-Bosnia and Herzegovina began further cooperation with NATO within their Individual Partnership Action Plan in January 2008.
+Bosnia and Herzegovina began further cooperation with NATO within its Individual Partnership Action Plan in January 2008.
 The country then started the process of Intensified Dialogue at the 2008 Bucharest summit.
 The country was invited to join the Adriatic Charter of NATO aspirants in September 2008.

 The Federation of Bosnia and Herzegovina within Bosnia and Herzegovina has expressed willingness to join NATO, however, it faces consistent political pressure from Republika Srpska, the other political entity in the country, alongside its partners in Russia.
 On 2 October 2009, Haris Silajdžić, the Bosniak Member of the Presidency, announced official application for Membership Action Plan.
 On 22 April 2010, NATO agreed to launch the Membership Action Plan for Bosnia and Herzegovina, but with certain conditions attached.
 Turkey is thought to be the biggest supporter of Bosnian membership, and heavily influenced the decision.